rean/iofabric/docs/ioFabric-Installation-Specification.md

 	* Give the proper permissions to the installed files and directories

 * Register the executable path so the command line functionality works from anywhere
+	* For all Linux versions, just create a symbolic link to the executable path
+	* Make the link into the /usr/local/bin/ directory because it is always in the pre-registered paths
+	* Use the command "ln -sf /usr/bin/iofabric /usr/local/bin/iofabric" to create the link (symbolic link with forced overwrite)

 * Minimize the amount of installation text the user sees